William Leonard Higgitt: The Cold War Begins

 Gouzenko's defection was one of the major catalysts for the beginning of the global Cold War, and compelled RCMP leadership to launch Operation West Wind in order to look into the appropriation and use of Canadian passports by Soviet illegals, and also to organize a special counter-espionage section of the RCMP, which Higgitt headed until 1952.
 This was a forerunner of the RCMP Security Service, an arm of the RCMP that had responsibility for domestic intelligence and security in Canada.
 While officer in charge of the counterespionage section, Higgitt, along with his colleagues in allied nations, did not believe that security screening at border crossings was alone proof against the penetration into Canada of Communist Bloc spies.
-As Higgitt wrote to his superiors in 1952, "We feel a person who has been sent to Canada as a Soviet agent, is not likely to be one whose background, upon enquiry, will show any unusual or suspicious circumstances, but will undoubtedly be a person whose background has been well prepared so that nothing abnormal will become visible from even the closest scrutiny."
+Higgitt wrote to his superiors in 1952, shortly after two members of the Cambridge Five abruptly slipped behind the Iron Curtain and disappeared: "We feel a person who has been sent to Canada as a Soviet agent, is not likely to be one whose background, upon enquiry, will show any unusual or suspicious circumstances, but will undoubtedly be a person whose background has been well prepared so that nothing abnormal will become visible from even the closest scrutiny."

 In April 1952, Higgitt was commissioned a Sub-Inspector and shortly afterwards became Inspector and Personnel Officer in Ontario.
-A year later, in 1953, the KGB agent Yevgeni Brik, while living in Canada under the alias of David Soboloff, confessed to the RCMP Security Service that he had been running a Soviet spy ring inside Canada's top-secret Avro Arrow CF-105 interceptor program, and Brik subsequently became a double-agent, the RCMP codenaming him Gideon, and most valuable spy for the West since World War II.
-Higgitt moved to western Quebec that same year to serve as Inspector at "C" Division, then in June 1954 was transferred to Montreal, Canada's largest urban center at the time, to take charge of the RCMP's Montreal Subdivision and supervise the RCMP's investigation and enforcement of the Canada Customs Act.
+A year later, in 1953, Higgitt was involved in the coordination of the covert Operation Keystone, which centered around assessing the damage from the betrayal by a Mountie codenamed Long Knife, who had confessed to passing classified information to Soviet agents.
+This was the same year the KGB agent Yevgeni Brik, while living in Canada under the alias of David Soboloff, confessed to the RCMP Security Service that he had been running a Soviet spy ring inside Canada's top-secret Avro Arrow CF-105 interceptor program.
+Brik subsequently became a double-agent, the RCMP codenaming him Gideon, and most valuable spy for the West since World War II.

+In late 1953, Higgitt moved to western Quebec to serve as Inspector at "C" Division, then in June 1954 was transferred to Montreal, Canada's largest urban center at the time, to take charge of the RCMP's Montreal Subdivision and supervise the RCMP's investigation and enforcement of the Canada Customs Act.
 Higgitt stayed in Montreal for three years.
 He was the personal escort to Princess Marina, Duchess of Kent, and her daughter Princess Alexandra during their visit to Quebec, including the Laurentians, in 1954, and went on to receive additional intensive training in undercover and surveillance operations by the RCMP in 1955.
-He was next posted to the RCMP's Security and Intelligence at RCMP Headquarters in Ottawa in 1957, the year Soviet spy Rudolf Abel was arrested in New York.
-With the Security Service, Higgitt became the officer in charge of counterespionage under the Directorate of Security and Intelligence, replacing Terrance Guernsey, who wanted to see the Security Service separated from the RCMP.
-Higgitt was the "safe and reliable pick".
+At this time Brik's whereabouts had become unknown after Brik's October 1955 rendezvous in Moscow with British SIS officer Daphne Park.
+He was presumed to have been executed by the KGB, but no one in the West was certain.
+Higgitt felt that the KBG, who did not know about Long Knife's confession, might send Brik back as a triple-agent.